On the Occasion of the 11th Asian Pharmaceutical Consortium Conference

 Regulations and Approvals (RA)

-Electronic Labeling of Medical Supplementary Information (e-labeling)
+Electronic Labeling of Attached Documents (e-labeling)

-We reported that the APAC e-labeling EWG was launched in July 2021 with the participation of 13 Asian pharmaceutical-related organizations and related organizations in Vietnam.
+We reported that the APAC e-labeling EWG was launched in July 2021 with the participation of 13 Asian pharmaceutical related organizations and related organizations in Vietnam.

 The results of the e-labeling survey for 12 Asian economies were reported.